-We continue to install PURE EP Systems at centers of excellence for clinical evaluation under our market development plan.
-The PURE EP System has been utilized at several institutions, including University of Pennsylvania Hospital; Overland Park Regional Medical System in Overland Park, Kansas; Deborah Heart and Lung Center in Browns Mills, New Jersey; and Memorial Hospital of South Bend, part of Beacon Health System, in South Bend, Indiana; and Houston Methodist in Texas.
+We continue to install PURE EPTM Systems at centers of excellence for clinical evaluation under our market development plan.
+The PURE EPTM System has been utilized at numerous institutions, including Mayo Clinic campuses in Arizona, Florida and Minnesota; the University of Pennsylvania Hospital in Philadelphia, Pennsylvania; Overland Park Regional Medical System in Overland Park, Kansas; Deborah Heart and Lung Center in Browns Mills, New Jersey; St. Elizabeth's Medical Center in Boston, Massachusetts; Medical City Heart Hospital in Dallas, Texas; Beth Israel Deaconess Medical Center (BIDMC) in Boston, Massachusetts, a teaching hospital of Harvard Medical School; Methodist Hospital in San Antonio, Texas; Houston Methodist Hospital; Medical City North Hills in North Richland Hills; and Westside Regional Medical Center in Plantation, Florida.

-To date, more than 575 patient procedures have been conducted with the PURE EP System by more than 38 electrophysiologists across eight different clinical sites in the United States.
+To date, more than 2,160 patient procedures have been conducted with the PURE EPTM System by more than 76 electrophysiologists across seventeen different clinical sites in the United States.

-In addition to clinical evaluation, we have conducted a total of twenty-seven pre-clinical studies with the PURE EPTM System, twenty-two of which were performed at Mayo Clinic in Rochester, Minnesota.
-We also conducted a pre-clinical study at the Mount Sinai Hospital in New York, New York, with an emphasis on the VT model; and four pre-clinical studies at the University of Pennsylvania.
-We intend to continue additional research and development studies with our technology at Mayo Clinic and the University of Pennsylvania.
-We also intend to continue additional clinical external evaluation at a select number of other centers.
+In addition to clinical evaluation, we have conducted pre-clinical evaluation with the PURE EPTM System under several protocols.
+At Mayo Clinic in Rochester, Minnesota, we have performed twenty-seven experiments (including novel research programs such as Artificial Intelligence, or AI, and repolarization) in various animal models; we also conducted a pre-clinical study at the Mount Sinai Hospital in New York, New York, with an emphasis on the VT model; and six experiments to date during a study at the University of Pennsylvania.
+We intend to continue additional research and development studies with our technology at Mayo Clinic, the University of Pennsylvania and other national centers.